DC801/BM-Badge/SD_Card/MAGE/README.md

 - `entity`
 - `relative_direction` — the int value for the number of quarter turns the entity will make.

 Positive ints are clockwise turns, and negative are counterclockwise.
-(Numbers larger than 3 have a modulo of 4 applied to them.)
+Numbers have a modulo of 4 applied to them.

 This action can be chained with another similar one for complex behaviors.
 For example, to turn an entity away from the player, you can first set the entity's direction toward the player with the below action, then immediately rotate it 2 turns with this action.